TMX Finance

-TMX Finance is an American company that provides consumer loans and payday loans through its subsidiaries including TitleMax, TitleBucks, EquityAuto Loan, SpeedyCash.com, Community Choice Financial and InstaLoan.
-The company holds more than 900 stores in over fourteen states including Alabama, Arizona, Delaware, Florida, Georgia, Mississippi, Missouri, Nevada, New Mexico, South Carolina, Tennessee, Texas, Utah, and Wisconsin, and an online presence in Idaho.
-TMX Finance’s brands serve individuals who generally have limited access to consumer credit from banks, thrift institutions, credit card lenders, and other traditional sources of consumer credit.
+TMX Finance was an American company that provided consumer loans and payday loans through its subsidiaries including TitleMax, TitleBucks, EquityAuto Loan, and InstaLoan.
+The company held more than 1,000 stores in seventeen states including Alabama, Arizona, California, Delaware, Florida, Georgia, Mississippi, Missouri, Nevada, New Mexico, Ohio, South Carolina, Tennessee, Texas, Utah, Virginia, and Wisconsin, and an online presence in Idaho.

-TitleMax markets easy cash to borrowers with “good credit, bad credit, or no credit” secured by the title to their car.
-In Dallas, San Antonio, and Austin – which have all passed lending laws – those loans have come with zero percent interest rates.

-After 30 days, however, the loan is due in full.
-If the borrower cannot pay –TitleMax’s average loan is for $1,300 – the borrower is sent to another TitleMax location outside of the city, where he or she can receive a new, unrestricted loan.
-The borrower would be free to renew the loan at that location indefinitely.
-That loan, states a contract given to one borrower, could have an annual rate as high as 310 percent.

-TMX is owned by Tracy Young of Savannah, Georgia.
+TMX Finance’s brands served individuals who generally have limited access to consumer credit from banks, thrift institutions, credit card lenders, and other traditional sources of consumer credit.

+TMX Finance was owned by Tracy Young of Savannah, Georgia until 2023, when it was acquired by CCF Holdings, LLC.
+Post acquisition, TitleMax, TitleBucks, and InstaLoan still operate locations, along with their sister companies, including Speedy Cash, Check Into Cash, easymoney, Community Choice Financial, and more.
+CCF Holdings, LLC. controls over 1,500 stores nationwide in 30 states and also offers online products in some states.

 History

-TMX Finance is the parent company to TitleMax and changed its name from TitleMax Holdings, LLC, to TMX Finance LLC as of June 21, 2010.
+TMX Finance changed its name from TitleMax Holdings, LLC, to TMX Finance LLC as of June 21, 2010.

 In mid-2011, TMX Finance “reopened its 13.25% secured notes due 2015 with an add-on of $60 million non-fungible bonds.”

 During the second fiscal quarter ended June 30, 2011, TMX Finance opened or acquired 89 new stores.
 In Texas, 49 stores were opened.
 In addition, TitleMax entered Nevada, Arizona, and Florida by acquiring 18 stores in Las Vegas and opening 6 stores in Tucson and 1 store in Pensacola.
 In May 2011, TMX Finance, closed on an asset purchase agreement Cashback Title Loans, Inc., in which TMX Finance acquired all the title loans related to Cashback locations in Nevada.
 In June 2011, TMX Finance acquired 14 Rainbow Title Loan Company locations – 6 of which were in Las Vegas, 4 in St. Louis, Missouri, and 4 in Kansas City, Missouri.
 TMX Finance acquired BudgetLine Cash Advance, LLC, and BudgetLine Cash of Missouri, LLC, in 2011.
 During the third fiscal quarter ended September 30, 2011, TMX Finance opened or acquired 36 new stores, which included 15 stores in Texas, 6 stores in Virginia, 4 stores in Arizona, and 2 stores in Georgia.
 There was a total of 8 stores acquired and opened in Missouri and 1 store in Nevada.
 For the third fiscal quarter of 2011, the Company had revenues of $133.7 million, an increase of $31.2 million from the same period of 2010, and a net income of $16.6 million.
+In the last 10 years, TMX Finance ceased operations in California, Idaho, Illinois, New Mexico, Ohio, and Virginia.